12-step installation guide

-Dip a cotton-but in water.
-Lightly moisten the exposed wood of the peg hole on the head side (this assists the curing of the urethane glue).
+Dip a cotton bud (Q-tip) in water.
+Lightly moisten the exposed wood of the peg hole on the head side (the moisture assists in curing the urethane glue).

 10. Glue the thread

-Apply small amount of polyurethane glue (such as Selleys Urethane Bond) to the thread.
-Use enough only to fill the thread.
+Apply a small amount of polyurethane glue (such as Selleys Urethane Bond) to the thread.
+Use only enough to fill the thread.

 11. Screw in the peg